-- ◆ While the immediate direct impacts on the Chinese economy of the China-U.S. trade war are certainly negative, they are small in real terms, affecting at a maximum less than 0.5 percent of GDP, and quite manageable for China.
-There is no need to panic. - ◆ But the trade war is not likely to end soon, at least not before the U.S. mid-term elections. - ◆ However, the trade war itself may do damage to the longer-term relations between China and the U.S. - ◆ It is a reflection of the underlying China-U.S. competition for economic and technological dominance and the rise of populism, isolationism and protectionism almost everywhere in the world.
+- ◆ While the immediate direct impacts on the Chinese economy of the China-U.S. trade war are certainly negative, they are small in real terms, affecting at a maximum 1.12 percent of Chinese GDP, and quite manageable for China.
+There is no need to panic. - ◆ But while the trade war might end soon, economic and technological competition between the two countries is likely to continue for a long time. - ◆ Moreover, the trade war itself may do damage to the longer-term relations between China and the U.S. - ◆ It is also a reflection of the rise of populism, isolationism, nationalism and protectionism almost everywhere in the world, including in the U.S.